-4.11 There were 8 cases about social work students considered at a GSCC conduct hearing in 2010/2011.
-They involved fraud, dishonesty, abuse or convictions for violent behaviour.
-Table 3 overleaf outlines the cases considered at a GSCC conduct hearing in 2010/2011.
+4.11 There were x cases about social work students considered at a conduct hearing in the 2010 by the GSCC.
+They have involved fraud, dishonesty, abuse or convictions for violent behaviour.
+Table 3 below outlines the cases considered at a conduct hearing in 2010.